PDF417/pdf417-ios/README.md

 If you are able to decode raw data without the need of elaborate structure information, then you can send message `getAllData` to object of type `PPBarcodeDetailedData`.
 Twhis will return `NSData` that will contain raw bytes of whole barcode.

+### Uncertain barcodes

+`isUncertain` field is of a type BOOL.
+If this value is `YES`, this means that the scanning library found the result, but the scanned barcode is malformed, or not encoded according to a barcode standard.

+If this value is `YES`, we advise you to perform some kind of integrity check on the obtained value.
+If the value doesn't pass your integration test, you can present the user some kind of message, or simply continue scanning until the your integration test has passed.

 ## Using ARC

 pdf417 Framework is ARC agnostic which means you can safely use it in your ARC projects.
 Just follow the rules described in [ARC release notes](https://developer.apple.com/library/ios/#releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html)  and you'll be fine.
 This means you just need to remove retain/release calls from above code and use default strong ARC references.

+## Custom user interface

+Overlay View Controller is an abstract class for all overlay views placed on top PhotoPay's Camera View Controller.

+It's responsibility is to provide meaningful and useful interface for the user to interact with.

+Typical actions which need to be allowed to the user are:

+- intuitive and meaniningful way to guide the user through scanning process.
+This is usually done by presenting a "viewfinder" in which the user need to place the scanned object
+- a way to cancel the scanining, typically with a "cancel" or "back" button
+- a way to power on and off the light (i.e. "torch") button

+PhotoPay always provides it's own default implementation of the Overlay View Controller for every specific use.
+Your implementation should closely mimic the default implementation as it's the result of thorough testing with end users.
+Also, it closely matches the underlying scanning technology.

+For example, the scanning technology usually gives results very fast after the user places the device's camera in the expected way above the scanned object.
+This means a progress bar for the scan is not particularly useful to the user.
+The majority of time the user spends on positioning the device's camera correctly.
+That's just an example which demonstrates careful decision making behind default camera overlay view.

+Both PhotoPay and PhotoPayArc demo projects in your development packages contain `PPCameraOverlayViewController` class, an example of custom overlay view implementation.

+### Initialization

+To use your custom overlay with PhotoPay's camera view, you must subclass PPOverlayViewController and specify it when initializing CameraViewController:

+    PPCameraOverlayViewController *overlayViewController =
+    	[[PPCameraOverlayViewController alloc] initWithNibName:@"PPCameraOverlayViewController" bundle:nil];

+    // Create camera view controller
+    UIViewController *cameraViewController =
+    	[coordinator cameraViewControllerWithDelegate:self overlayViewController:overlayViewController];

+Note: if you create camera view controller without specifying overlay view, the default overlay implementation will be used:

+	// Create camera view controller
+	UIViewController *cameraViewController =
+		[coordinator cameraViewControllerWithDelegate:self];

+As with any view controller, you are responsible for specifying UI elements and handling their actions.
+Besides that, there are some requirements for interaction with Camera View Controller.

+### Interaction with CameraViewController

+#### Events received from CameraViewController

+PPCameraOverlayViewController gets notified by CameraViewController on various scanning events.
+Here is a list of all events and the methods which get called in turn:

+1. Camera view appears and the scanning resumes.
+This happens when the camera view is opened, or when the app enters foreground with camera view displayed.
+The method called on this event is

+		- (void)cameraViewControllerDidResumeScanning:(id)cameraViewController;

+2. Camera view disappears and the scanning pauses.
+This happens when the camera view is closed, or when the app enters background with camera view displayed.
+The method called on this event is

+		- (void)cameraViewControllerDidStopScanning:(id)cameraViewController;

+3. Camera view controller started the new recognition cycle.
+Since recognition is done on video frames, there might be multiple recognition cycles before the scanning completes.
+Method which is called on this event is:

+		- (void)cameraViewControllerDidStartRecognition:(id)cameraViewController;

+4. Camera view reports the progress of the current OCR/barcode scanning recognition cycle.
+Note: this is not the actual progress from the moment camera appears.
+This might not be meaningful for the user in all cases.

+		- (void)cameraViewController:(id)cameraViewController
+          	  	  didPublishProgress:(float)progress;

+5. Camera view reports the status of the object detection.
+Scanning status contain information about whether the scan was successful, whether the user holds the device too far from the object, whether the angles was too high, or the object isn't seen on the camera in it's entirety.
+If the object was found, the corner points of the object are returned.

+		- (void)cameraViewController:(id)cameraViewController
+             	     didFindLocation:(NSArray*)cornerPoints
+                          withStatus:(PPDetectionStatus)status
+                       defaultPoints:(NSArray*)defaultPoints;

+6. Camera view controller ended the recognition cycle with a certain Scanning result.
+The scanning result might be considered as valid, meaning it can be presented to the user for inspection.
+Use this method only if you need UI update on this event (although this is unnecessary in many cases).
+The actual result will be passed to your PPPhotoPayDelegate object.

+		- (void)cameraViewController:(id)cameraViewController
+		didFinishRecognitionWithResult:(id)result;

+7. Camera view controller ended the recognition cycle with a certain Scanning result, but the timeout occurred in the meantime.
+The scanning result cannot be considered as full and valid, but it still might be useful to the user.
+Use this method only if you need UI update on this event (although this is unnecessary in many cases).

+		- (void)cameraViewController:(id)cameraViewController
+			    didTimeoutWithResult:(id)result;

+8. Camera view controller will start the rotation to specific device orientation.

+		- (void)cameraViewController:(id)cameraViewController
+			 willRotateToOrientation:(UIDeviceOrientation)orientation;

+9. Camera view controller did complete the rotation to specific device orientation.

+		- (void)cameraViewController:(id)cameraViewController
+			  didRotateToOrientation:(UIDeviceOrientation)orientation;

+### Notifications passed to CameraViewController

+Overlay View Controller also needs to notify CameraViewController on certain events.
+Those are events specified by `PPOverlayViewControllerDelegate` protocol.

+Notification sent when Overlay View Controller wants to close camera, for example, by pressing Cancel button.

+	- (void)overlayViewControllerWillCloseCamera:(id)overlayViewController;

+Overlay View Controller should ask it's delegete if it's necessary to display Cancel button.
+This might not always be necessary, for example, when Camera View Controller is presented on Navigation View Controller which has it's own Back button.

+	- (BOOL)overlayViewControllerShouldDisplayCancel:(id)overlayViewController;

+Overlay View Controller should ask it's delegete if it's necessary to display Torch (Light) button.
+Torch button is not necessary if the device doesn't support torch mode (e.g. iPad devices).

+	- (BOOL)overlayViewControllerShouldDisplayTorch:(id)overlayViewController;

+Overlay View Controller must notify it's delegete to set the torch mode to On or Off

+	- (void)overlayViewController:(id)overlayViewController
+                 	 willSetTorch:(BOOL)isTorchOn;

+Overlay View Controller can ask it's delegete about the status of Torch

+	- (BOOL)isTorchOn;

+Overlay View Controller can get Video Capture Preview Layer object from it's delegete.

+	- (AVCaptureVideoPreviewLayer*)getPreviewLayer;

+### Handling orientation changes

+Camera view controller is always presented in Portrait mode, but nevertheless, your overlay view be presented in the current device orientation.
+There are two ways to handle orientation changes.

+The first, built in way is a simple way to achieve autorotation.
+Your Overlay View Controller only needs to implement standard UIViewController methods which specify which orientations are supported.
+For example, to support only landscape orientations, you need to add the following methods to your Overlay View Controller implementation.

+	- (BOOL)shouldAutorotate {
+   		return YES;
+	}

+	- (NSUInteger)supportedInterfaceOrientations {
+    	return UIInterfaceOrientationMaskLandscape;
+	}

+	- (UIInterfaceOrientation)preferredInterfaceOrientationForPresentation {
+    	return UIInterfaceOrientationLandscapeRight;
+	}

+	- (BOOL)shouldAutorotateToInterfaceOrientation:(UIInterfaceOrientation)interfaceOrientation {
+    	return (interfaceOrientation == UIInterfaceOrientationLandscapeLeft || interfaceOrientation == UIInterfaceOrientationLandscapeRight);
+	}

+If `shouldAutorotate` method returns YES, your Overlay View Controller will automatically rotate to support all orientations returned by `supportedInterfaceOrientations` method.
+You are responsible for standard iOS techniques (auto-layout or autoresizing masks) to adjust the UI to new device orientation.

+The other method gives you full control over the orientation changes.
+We already mentioned that Camera View Controller passes orientation events to your Overlay View Controller

+	- (void)cameraViewController:(id)cameraViewController willRotateToOrientation:(UIDeviceOrientation)orientation;
+	- (void)cameraViewController:(id)cameraViewController didRotateToOrientation:(UIDeviceOrientation)orientation;

+You can use those methods to fully replace your view hierarchy for the specific device orientation.
+With this approach you have full control over rotation of your views, but you'll need more work to get the desired effect.
+To use this approach, you only need to specify that your view controller doesn't want to autorotate (which is by default):

+	- (BOOL)shouldAutorotate {
+   		return NO;
+	}

+All of PhotoPay's default overlay views are implemented in this way and have custom rotation animations.

+### Steps for providing custom Camera Overlay View

+1. Create a subclass of `PPOverlayViewController`.
+You can use XIB for user interface, or create UI from code.

+2. See if there are any events received from `CameraViewController` which you need to handle for your UI hierarchy

+3. Implement your view hierarchy.

+	If you have a Cancel button in your view, don't forget to call `overlayViewControllerWillCloseCamera:` method on overlay's delegate object when cancel is pressed.

+	If you have Torch button, dont forget to check if Torch should be displayed by using `overlayViewControllerShouldDisplayTorch:` method, and to report new torch state with `overlayViewController:willSetTorch:` method.

+4. Handle orientation changes, either by implementing standard UIViewController autorotation metods, or by custom rotation management on rotation events.

 ## Replacing resource files and localization